-Sub-component 1.2: Direct Income Support (US\$23 million equivalent) under this subcomponent the project will continue the DIS component under the SSSNP to provide unconditional cash transfers to the poorest and most vulnerable households that either are labour constrained to engage in LIPW or are identified as extremely vulnerable within targeted refugees and host communities.
-Both the experience of the SNSDP and SSSNP demonstrate that relatively large segments of vulnerable populations (i.e. the elderly, people living with severe disabilities, and child- and female-headed households) are often excluded from LIPW activities because they cannot provide labour, and therefore are most impacted by climate and other shocks in the absence of safety net assistance.
+Sub-component 1.2: Direct Income Support (US\$23 million equivalent)

+Under this sub-component the project will continue the DIS component under the SSSNP to provide unconditional cash transfers to the poorest and most vulnerable households that either are labour constrained to engage in LIPW or are identified as extremely vulnerable within targeted refugees and host communities.
+Both the experience of the SNSDP and SSSNP demonstrate that relatively large segments of vulnerable populations (i.e., the elderly, people living with severe disabilities, and child- and female-headed households) are often excluded from LIPW activities because they cannot provide labour, and therefore are most impacted by climate and other shocks in the absence of safety net assistance.
+This sub-component will be implemented in all the 15 counties of the parent project as well as the 5 proposed new counties for additional financing.
 The cash assistance will also be linked to measures aimed at promoting enhanced social opportunities for improved human capital development.
 It will be delivered using the same operational tools as the LIPW, as beneficiary households of both sub-components will be from the same counties and communities, and transfer amounts and duration will also be aligned.

-Component 2: Provision of Economic Opportunities (US\$15million Equivalent)
+Component 2: Provision of Economic Opportunities (US\$15million plus 7 million for AF)

 This component will pilot measures aimed at enhancing economic opportunities of poor and vulnerable youth in selected project locations in an effort to support the "Idle Youth" to become productive citizens of South Sudan.
-This component will target a subset of eligible cash transfer beneficiaries, with priority given to male youth, and support them to strengthen their livelihoods and income generating opportunities for enhanced economic welfare.
+This component will be implemented in 3 counties, Juba, Pibor and Pariang being a refugee hosting county, targeting a subset of eligible cash transfer beneficiaries, with priority given to both male and female youth, and support them to strengthen their livelihoods and income generating opportunities for enhanced economic welfare.
 Pairing cash transfers with economic opportunities will support households to focus their investments on livelihoods, with the cash transfer used to smooth consumption in times of need.
-Targeting a subset of Component 1 beneficiaries will also enable the proposed project to use a single mobilisation, targeting, payment, grievance, and monitoring system for both components, thereby ensuring cost-efficiency and harmonisation and synergies of efforts.
-To that end, in addition to the cash assistance, these beneficiaries will be provided with a series of interventions tailored to the local context, recognizing the impact of limited formal economic opportunities and youth capacity on design choice and the need to ensure differentiated approaches across rural and urban areas.
+Targeting a subset of Component 1 beneficiaries will also enable the project to use a single mobilisation, targeting, payment, grievance, and monitoring system for both components, thereby ensuring cost-efficiency and harmonisation and synergies of efforts.
+To that end, in addition to the cash assistance, these beneficiaries in the parent project and those under the additional financing will be provided with a series of interventions tailored to the local context, recognizing the impact of limited formal economic opportunities and youth capacity on design choice and the need to ensure differentiated approaches across rural and urban areas.
 Possible activities to be further explored during preparation are: